 AlphaSense Synonym Recognition technology automatically surfaces all related keywords to “sales” or “revenue,” allowing me to capture all variances in conversation, without fear of missing important insights.

 Amazingly, the company has showcased strong stability in the business.
 Despite what might seem like an obscure product, PARF has generated similar profits and revenue over the past 13 years, including throughout the financial crisis.

-These two examples are relatively broad, but you can easily pin down results via optimizing your search parameters, including source documents, timeframe, etc., in your AlphaSense search.
+These two examples are relatively broad.
+You can easily pin down results via optimizing your search parameters, including source documents, time frame, etc., in your AlphaSense search.